What is Brexit and where are we now?

 There has been a huge amount of preparation and thought put into the next phase of the Brexit process by governments and businesses.

-However, given that the trade agreement between the UK and EU has been recently agreed and ratified in Parliament, the exact implications of Brexit on business are yet to be fully realised.
+However, given that the trade agreement between the UK and EU has been recently agreed and ratified in UK Parliament, the exact implications of Brexit on business are yet to be fully realised.

 What is for certain is that businesses will be required to adapt as the new aspects of the trading relationship are implemented in 2021.